byu-magicc/darknet_wrapper/README.md

   void SetDynamicParams(const common::DynamicParams& params);
 ```

 You can look at the Doxygen generated documentation to have a better view of it.
+To see an example
+of using this API, see the tests or the project [darknet_ros](https://magiccvs.byu.edu/gitlab/darknet/darknet_ros).

 ## Parameters